-Dr. Garber is an economist and practitioner with 40 years of professional experience in the field of community economic development and finance.
+Dr. Garber is an economist and practitioner with more than 4 decades of professional experience in the field of community economic development and finance.
 He is an accomplished consultant in the field of international microfinance and enterprise development and has worked on projects in four continents during more than 2.5 decades.
 He currently directs IDEAS, the Institute for Development, Evaluation, Assistance and Solutions, a non-profit organization that he founded.
 Carter is a social entrepreneur who has helped found 5 financial institutions:

 - He conceptualized and created a non-profit microfinance institution (MFI) in Nicaragua called PRESTANIC, for which he was the first General Manager.
 Started in 1991, it was the first Nicaraguan MFI that depended on socially responsible investors for the vast majority of its capital;

 - He was the organizing Chair of the Board for a for-profit MFI in El Salvador (Enlace) as it sought shareholders from Europe, US and El Salvador;

 - He created a Microfinance Investment Vehicle (MIV) to channel socially responsible investments in MFIs and agricultural cooperatives in Nicaragua.
 Twenty years later, Working Capital for Community needs lends in 5 other countries;